silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `final_allocation_limit`: The targeted limit for the rescaled total allocations (summed across all holders in all communities).
 Only applicable if `rescale_final_allocations = True`.

 The main output is the final combined allocations csv file, which is `COMBINED_allocations.csv` in this applied example.
 This can be used for the airdrop tool in the parent folder, with appropriate configuration.

-There are also intermediate outputs of top 20 holder lists for each token, and intermediate allocations for each community.
+There are also intermediate outputs of top 20 holder lists for each token, `top20_<token_name>.csv`, and intermediate allocations for each community, `allocations_partial_<token_name>.csv`.

 ## Possible Allocation Combination Methods